 If your customer onboarding software has an integrated CSAT (customer satisfaction) tool, you can use it to see how your customers are feeling at key points in the project (e.g., milestones).
 Use that feedback to make changes as quickly as possible.
 If your customers can see that you’re taking their concerns seriously, they’ll likely have more patience with minor delays and problems because they know you are proactively working to make things better.

 If you want to build a solid reputation in your industry and keep your customers happy, you need a well-designed software implementation process.
 During this customer onboarding phase, you make your first impression on your customers and show them a return on their investment.
-When you have an efficient, standardized implementation process, you can shorten your customers’ time-to-value and expand your team’s capacity to onboard more clients simultaneously.
+When you have an efficient, standardized implementation process, you can shorten your customers’ time to first value and expand your team’s capacity to onboard more clients simultaneously.

 What’s the key to an efficient, effective software implementation plan?
 It’s all about: